Fast food adverts are a tricky business.

 6. Carl’s Border Burger

 Infamous for their less than progressive depictions of women, Carl’s Junior took bad taste to an all new level when they combined bikinis and Donald Trump’s border wall in one fell swoop.
-Featuring a game of scantily clad volleyball, the commercial was lambasted for cultural appropriation, racism and sexism.
+Featuring a game of scantily clad volleyball, critics accused the commercial of cultural appropriation, racism and sexism.

 7. Trump’s Terrible Pizza